-I started this project a year ago, and did the first video shoot a month or so after.
-The device has evolved naturally since then, as have the images it can create.
-This is the most recent video, shot almost exactly one year to the day from the beginning.
+The device has evolved naturally since the first iteration, as have the images it creates.
+This is the most recent video, shot almost exactly one year to the day from the project’s beginning.

-I would also like to put two Video Feedback Kinetic Sculptures side-by-side and have the output of each go to the input of each, so that two people can create together in concert, connected to each other, becoming one mind.
+The next phase – two Devices side-by-side with the output of each going to the input of each, so that two people can create together in concert, connected to each other, becoming one mind.

 Check out more videos, explanations, and a detailed account of building and testing the Device on my blog: